 In 1999, the Puget Sound Chinook salmon was listed as threatened under ESA.
 Since that time more species including steelhead, bull trout, marbled murrelet, green sturgeon, three species of rockfish, and killer whales have been listed as either threatened or endangered under the Endangered Species Act.
 The nearshore environment of Puget Sound, which includes eelgrass beds, mudflats, wetlands, and shoreline riparian vegetation, currently supports the spawning, rearing and migratory habitat and food web of these ESA-listed species and other non-listed species.
 Because ESA-listed species are an important indicator of the health of the ecosystem, it is important to focus on resources directly affecting ESA-listed species.
 This includes the rearing and migratory pathways of the species themselves as well as the abundance of their prey species.
-Forage fish (Pacific herring, surf smelt and Pacific sand lance) comprise a majority of ESA-listed and non-listed species, including the Southern Resident Killer Whale.
+Forage fish (Pacific herring, surf smelt and Pacific sand lance) comprise a majority of ESA-listed salmonids' prey species and in turn salmonids comprise a majority of the prey for other ESA-listed and non-listed species, including the Southern Resident Killer Whale.
 The abundance and sustainability of these species is dependent upon the amount of appropriate spawning areas which are directly located in the nearshore tidal areas.